bmtuschhoff/heterogeneity_in_susceptibility/Data/HiT/README.md

 File names specify relevant parameters, such as the number of focal individuals (F), number of naive individuals (N), parameters dictating the underlying susceptibility distribution (p_A, p_B, f_A, k, theta), etc.

-Contact_Networks contains data for the simulated contact networks.
+Contact_Networks contains data for the simulated contact networks used to check for the effect of HiT without accounting for it.
 Each file consists of a vector of the number of individuals infected in each network.
-These were used to run all MCMC in this directory.
+These were used to run MCMC in this directory.

+Contact_Networks_AccountForHiT contains data for the simulated contact networks used to run MCMC when accounting for HiT.
+Each file consists of a vector of the number of individuals infected in each network. "inf1" is data for individuals from the first exposure event, "inf2_naive" is for naive individuals from the second exposure event, and "inf2_prev" is for focal individuals from the second exposure event.

 Detection_HiS contains simulations for the power to detect heterogeneity in susceptibility (HiS) in the presence of heterogeneity in transmission.
 These data were used to generate Figs S14 and S15.